Skip to main content

 Other points:

 • The new immigration enforcement priorities President Obama and I announced in November 2014, which focus on serious convicted criminals and those apprehended at the border, are being implemented effectively by our immigration enforcement personnel.
 Our priorities are reflected in actual results.
 Today, over 99% of those in immigration detention fit within one of our enforcement priorities, and around 85% are within the top priority for removal.
 In 2009, just 35% of those deported by ICE were convicted criminals; today that percentage is about 60%.
-Enforcement actions that began early this year, focused on families and unaccompanied children now over 18 that were apprehended at the border, have continued.
+Enforcement actions that began early this year, focused on families and unaccompanied alien children now over 18 that were apprehended at the border, have continued.

 • Last week, I paid my sixth visit to Mexico as Secretary of Homeland Security.
 On this visit I met with President Peña Nieto, my counterpart the Secretary of Government Miguel Osorio Chong, Secretary of Foreign Affairs Claudia Ruiz Massieu, Secretary of Finance Jose Antonio Meade, and Attorney General Arely Gomez Gonzalez.
 Our working relationship is strong, and we’ve committed to do even more for our mutual border security interests.
 Additionally, we’ve resolved to create a standing U.S.-Mexican working group, staffed largely with career officials, to ensure a permanent dialogue on security issues that will sustain itself past the Obama and Peña Nieto Administrations.